madeline-scyphers/Procyon-Wiki/docs/Factions/Cult of the Seekers.md

 ## Situation

 The Seekers believe they have a holy imperative to expand the Hegemony to the farthest reaches of space.
-Having found a lead on [[Procyon/Brekk/Shimaya|Procyon/Brekk/Shimaya]], they’ve set up a dig site that promises to unearth at least some of the missing pieces of the Hantu gate.
+They have a lead on Camina Nagata, a descendant of a [[Gatwala|Gatwala]] scientist.

 ## Allies With